hschhhwwwo0o/yamu/README.md

 ## Software claims

-"Requirements are a specification of what needs to be implemented.
+«Requirements are a specification of what needs to be implemented.
 They describe the behavior of the system, the properties of the system or its attributes.
-They can serve as constraints in the system development process."
+They can serve as constraints in the system development process.»

 <ins>_Ian Sommerville, Pete Sawyer, 1997_</ins>

 ### Quality Attributes

-"Quality attributes describe the characteristics observed during software execution.
-They strongly influence the perception of the system by users and the opinion that users have about its quality."
+«Quality attributes describe the characteristics observed during software execution.
+They strongly influence the perception of the system by users and the opinion that users have about its quality.»

-<ins>_"Development of software requirements", Third Edition.
+<ins>_«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty_</ins>

 | Attribute                                  | ID                       | Description / Why it's necessary                                                |
 | :----------------------------------------- | :----------------------- | :------------------------------------------------------------------------------ |